mbastard/TargetingCustomers_DAIB/Formative_Assessement.md

 The goal of this project is to segment a population of customers into categories based on what promotion they respond best to and identify the ideal promotion for each customer.
 This project will attempt to cluster the customers into 11 groups, one for each promotion and one group for customer who do not respond to promotions.
 This is because a company should only market to those individuals where it believes it makes sense to promote to.

 ## Data
-Three files are provided as data input: Portfolio, profile and transcript.
-Portfolio is a list of ten promotions that can be used to target the customers.
+Three files are provided as data input: `portfolio`, `profile` and `transcript`. `portfolio` is a list of ten promotions that can be used to target the customers.
-The customers are listed in the profile data set and the transactions are listed in the transaction data set.
+The customers are listed in the `profile` data set and the `transactions` are listed in the `transcript` data set.

 ## Data Exploration
 A total of 17,000 customers are identified in this project.
 Because the assignment is to subdivide the customers into distinct groups, the main goal is to have as much information about each customer as possible.
 By using the customer ID as a unique key, it is possible to link each customer to their transactions in the transaction data set and determine the total revenue generated from each customer.\